Broughty Ferry: History

-Additionally an English fort was located on what is now known as Forthill.
+Additionally, an English fort was located on what is now known as Forthill.
 Fortified around 1548 and demolished in 1550, no trace of this now survives due to the development of later buildings and gardens.
 However it was recorded in 1845 that less than 60 years earlier some of the walls still stood.
 The castle was bought by the government and restored during 1860–1861.

 The area has two Category A listed churches, St Stephen's Church (the parish church of West Ferry) and St Luke's Church built in the 19th century.
 St Stephen's has exceptionally fine Victorian windows thought to be the best collection of Edward Burne-Jones stained glass in Scotland.
 Broughty Ferry railway station is also A-listed, and the buildings from 1838 are still in use, making it the oldest railway station in Scotland still in operation.

 Prior to the construction of the first Tay Rail Bridge in 1878, a roll-on/roll-off railway ferry linked the Edinburgh to Aberdeen railway line between Tayport and Broughty Ferry, until the construction of the rail bridge made it redundant.

 Broughty Ferry was incorporated into the City of Dundee in 1913.

 On 2 December 1943, a pigeon from Broughty Ferry called Winkie was awarded the Dickin Medal for "delivering a message under exceptional difficulties and so contributing to the rescue of an Air Crew while serving with the RAF in February 1942".

-On 8 December 1959 the town's lifeboat, the RNLB Mona, was lost with all hands, whilst attempting to rescue a foundering lightship.
+On 8 December 1959, the suburb's lifeboat, the RNLB Mona, was lost with all hands, whilst attempting to rescue a foundering lightship.